 \subsection{Notation and Parameters of Interest}

 We use potential outcomes notation throughout the paper.
 Let $Y_{t}$ denote an individual's outcome in a particular period $t$ (we drop an individual subscript $i$ throughout much of the paper except where it enhances clarity).
 We assume that a researcher has access to $\mathcal{T}$ periods of data.
 Individuals either belong to a treated group or untreated group.
 We set $D$ to be a treatment indicator so that $D=1$ for individuals in the treated group and $D=0$ for the untreated group.
-We assume that treatment occurs in period $t^*$ with $1 < t^* \leq \mathcal{T}$ which indicates that there is at least one pre-treatment period (we strengthen this requirement below).
+We assume that treatment occurs in period $t^*$ which is the same across all individuals (we discuss the case with variation in treatment timing in \Cref{sec:staggered}).
 Individuals have treated potential outcomes (the outcomes that would occur if an individual were treated) and untreated potential outcomes (the outcomes that would occur if an individual were not treated) at each time period.
 We denote these by $Y_t(1)$ and $Y_t(0)$, respectively, for $t=1,\ldots,\mathcal{T}$.
 In pre-treatment periods, i.e. $t < t^*$, $Y_t = Y_t(0)$ for all individuals; that is, we observe untreated potential outcomes for all individuals in these periods.
 When $t \geq t^*$, $Y_t = D Y_t(1) + (1-D)Y_t(0)$; that is, in period $t^*$ and subsequent time periods, we observe treated potential outcomes for individuals that participate in the treatment and untreated potential outcomes for individuals that do not participate in the treatment.